AIBO: AIBOware

+The Life AIBOware: allows the robot to be raised from pup to fully grown adult while going through various stages of development as its owner interacts with it.
+Life 2 was later released, adding new features such as Owner Registration, allowing the AIBO to call its owner's name in its tonal language.

+The Explorer AIBOware: allows the owner to interact with a fully mature robot able to understand (though not necessarily willing to obey) 100 voice commands.

+Without AIBOware, AIBOs run in "clinic mode" and can only perform basic actions.

-Third generation ERS-7 models have a sole "Mind" software that includes capabilities of AIBOLife and other AIBOware packages.
-Mind software also includes a docking process, allowing ERS-7s to recharge autonomously.
-Upgrades in Mind2 included the AIBO Entertainment Player, a Wi-Fi based connection to a PC.
-Upgrades in Mind3 included speech, blogging and autonomous room mapping.
+Third generation ERS-7 models have a sole "MIND" series of software that includes capabilities of AIBOLife and other AIBOware packages.
+MIND software also includes a docking process, allowing ERS-7s to recharge autonomously.
+Upgrades in MIND2 include the AIBO Entertainment Player, a Wi-Fi based connection to a PC, and upgrades in MIND3 include speech, blogging and autonomous room mapping.
+While each MIND revision was released alongside each ERS-7 revision (ie. MIND1 released alongside ERS-7M1, MIND2 released alongside ERS-7M2, etc.) any ERS-7 model is capable of running any revision of MIND software.

 AIBO's complete vision system uses the scale-invariant feature transform (SIFT) algorithm to recognise its charging station.
 The vision system is an implementation of Evolution Robotics ERVision.